prashanta/prashanta.github.com/_posts/2013-03-15-interfacing-wck-servo-with-arduino.md

 - Serial interface
 - Control multiple servos on a multi-drop bus network

 Its [user manual][2] is pretty comprehensive, it has everything you will need to know.
-I am using wCK-1111, its max power is *1.1 W* and torque is *11 kg.cm*.
+I am using wCK-1111, it has max power of *1.1 W* and delivers torque of *11 kg.cm*.

 Lets first try to get it running via a computer using serial port (or USB-to-Serial converter).
 Download the official Windows (only) program - [wCK Programmer][3].
 This program can be used to configure parameters (ID, baud rate, PID gains) and issue motion commands (move to a position, rotate CW/CCW) to servo.
 The program itself is self-explanatory.
 However, since I am on OS X I wanted something native, so here is a small Python script that communicates with the servo - [wck.py][4].
 Not all functions of wCK Programmer have been ported but it has the basic stuff.